IgorDrgonec/VectorBT-Flask/docs/docs/documentation/data/index.md

 ```

 1. Convert to datetime using [to_tzaware_datetime](/api/utils/datetime_/#vectorbtpro.utils.datetime_.to_tzaware_datetime)

+!!! info
+    Why the returned data starts from `2019-12-31` and not from `2020-01-01`?
+The provided
+    start and end dates are defined in the local timezone and then converted into UTC.
+    In the Europe/Berlin timezone, depending upon the time of the year, `2020-01-01` gets translated
+    into `2019-12-31 22:00:00`, which is the date Yahoo Finance actually receives.
+To provide
+    any date directly as a UTC date, append "UTC": `2020-01-01 UTC`.

 Managing data in a Pandas format is acceptable when we are dealing with one symbol, but what about
 multiple symbols?
 Remember how vectorbt wants us to provide each of the open price, high price, and other